 Given the importance of land to this community of farmers, this aspect of the agreement holds the most significance to them.
 After being forced from their land, many did not want to return to agricultural work, but about half of displaced families wanted to receive replacement land for what they had lost.
 In the end, compromises were made, and it was agreed that 100 of the most vulnerable displaced families would receive this benefit.

-Three years after signing the Agreement, the Kolektif in November 2021 celebrated 13 families receiving land as compensation — a huge milestone in a country where land rights are often incredibly fraught with often informal, inconsistent, and confusing land titling and registration processes.
+Four years after signing the Agreement, the Kolektif has celebrated 28 families receiving land as compensation, with 18 of those families receiving land in 2022 alone.
+This is a huge milestone in a country where land rights are often incredibly fraught with often informal, inconsistent, and confusing land titling and registration processes.
+Fifteen families received public land and three families received private land titles.

-But 87 families identified as the most vulnerable among the displaced farmers are still waiting for land.
-Importantly, the 13 families who received land received it in the form of public land owned by the Haitian State.
-These families are obtaining exclusive and significant rights to use the land for farming.
-Many of the families still waiting for land are expecting the Haitian government to follow through on its commitment to also provide access to private land.
+But 72 families identified as the most vulnerable among the displaced farmers are still waiting for land.
+Most of the 28 families who have received land received it in the form of public land owned by the Haitian State.
+These families are obtaining exclusive and significant rights to use the land for farming, but many families are concerned about the government’s lax enforcement of public land rights.
+One beneficiary who received public land had his land immediately seized by a neighbor through the use of force.
+The slow government response in approving and protecting public land has led many families to fear that they will never get the land they were promised.

-Conditions in Haiti have deteriorated significantly since the signing of the agreement, making an already precarious situation worse for these families.
-The most critical challenges facing this process now are: (1) delays in the government’s bureaucratic process to review documents and communicate decisions to the beneficiaries; (2) the high standard of documentation being required, which is meant to follow all legal requirements, but is far greater than the local custom and practice; and (3) fuel shortages preventing travel to land plots for surveying.
+The most critical challenges facing this process now are: (1) delays in the government’s bureaucratic process to review documents and communicate decisions to the beneficiaries; (2) the high standard of documentation being required, which is meant to follow all legal requirements, but is far more demanding than the local custom and practice; and (3) fuel shortages and a worsening economic and security situation which prevent travel to land plots for surveying and delay other necessary steps in the land process.

 Some farmers who were displaced, managed to find other land they could farm to continue their livelihoods.
 Many in this group have stated that the alternative land they found has not been as productive as the land from which they were displaced.
 The land from which they were displaced was known as the most fertile in the area, irrigated by the Trou du Nord river which now bisects the Park.
 As part of the Agreement, people with access to land could elect to receive specialized farming equipment and technical support to improve the productivity of their land.
 Everyone who chose Equipment also chose to have a motorized pump installed on their land, which included the digging of a well from which the pump would extract water as well as pipes to distribute the water.

 The IDB and the Haitian government must urgently work towards finishing what they started.
+The nine people who are still waiting to receive equipment have been in the dark for years, without clear explanations for why they have not received wells and pumps.
+Some of them are sick and struggle to afford medical bills, and many struggle to eat more than one meal a day.
 In an area prone to drought and weather exacerbated by climate change, these wells and motorized pumps are proving to be a vital tool to help farmers sustain their livelihoods.
-Beneficiaries have waited long enough and should receive these benefits as soon as possible before having to forego greater productivity on another planting season.
+The last nine beneficiaries have waited long enough and should receive their equipment as soon as possible before having to forego greater productivity on another planting season.

 Those without access to land were offered training and support to start a small business as an alternative livelihood to farming.
 All participants in this category receive training, health insurance, start-up assets, and access to microcredit in the form of a zero-interest lending circles.